 Duplicator

 Duplicator excels at both backups and site migration.
 The plugin packages your entire WordPress site into a single archive file.
 Move sites between hosts, create local copies for development, or store backups off-site.
+Over 25 million downloads prove its reliability.

-Key Features:
+Key Features

-• Complete site packaging
+• Complete site packaging into a single archive file

-• Easy migration between hosts
+• Easy migration between hosts with installer script

-• Database duplication
+• Database duplication and URL replacement

-• Large site handling in Pro version
+• Multisite support in Pro version

 BlogVault